Track the progress of the First Responders Remembrance Memorial that is being installed in front of Columbia ...MORESee All News

 We feel there are many small changes we can make that will benefit our community and organization now and into the future.
 We invite you to join us in our efforts to significantly better our community and planet.

-The Midlands Authority for Conventions, Sports, and Tourism firmly believes that we have a responsibility to conduct business in a manner that positively affects the well-being of our employees, clients, community, and the natural environment.
+Experience Columbia SC firmly believes that we have a responsibility to conduct business in a manner that positively affects the well-being of our employees, clients, community, and the natural environment.
 We strive to maintain high environmental standards in the areas of energy efficiency, waste management, recycling, purchasing, food preparation, and individual behaviors.
-Our mission is to establish a culture of environmental stewardship, to educate our employees and clients, and to integrate sustainability into our core business practices
+Our mission is to establish a culture of environmental stewardship, to educate our employees and clients, and to integrate sustainability into our core business practices.

 → City of Columbia Recycling collects the following items from us without being sorted: